hypervel/hypervel.org/docs/docs/strings.md

 // 'Taylor Otwell'
 ```

-If no argument is provided to the `str` function, the function returns an instance of `LaravelHyperf\Support\Str`:
+If no argument is provided to the `str` function, the function returns an instance of `Hypervel\Support\Str`:

 ```php
 $snake = str()->snake('FooBar');